-Students who have been dismissed may request reinstatement after 90 days have elapsed.
-They shall submit a written petition requesting readmission to the institution in compliance with Institution procedures.
+Students who have been dismissed as a result of not meeting Satisfactory Academic Progress may request reinstatement after 90 days have elapsed.
+They shall submit a written petition requesting readmission to the institution in compliance with the Institution procedures.
 The request must include the circumstances that caused the student to fail to meet SAP, and what has changed that will allow the student to meet the SAP standards including any supporting documentation, i.e. transcripts, grade reports, etc. Re-admission may be granted, denied, or postponed subject to fulfillment of conditions prescribed by the institution.
-Students must file a petition to return prior to the desired return date.
-Please see "Re-Entry" for additional information.
+Please see "Re- Entry" for additional information.